gouthamseattle/dance-registration-portal/memory-bank/techContext.md

   - Per-slot line: "Day Start - End at Location" (+ difficulty when multiple slots).
   - Dates rendered separately (Start Date or Start–End).
   - Graceful fallback to course-level `start_time`/`end_time` if slot times are missing.
-- Confirmation view continues to use `schedule_info` which is now time-aware due to server computation.
 - Selection flow hardening (Sept 2025):
   - Numeric ID matching for courses and drop-ins to avoid string/number mismatch across DB drivers
   - Defensive fetch/JSON parsing with response.ok and status checks